istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/change-notes/index.md

 - **Added** SDS is in Stable.
 SDS is enabled by default for identity provisioning.
 - **Improved** Node agent is merged with Pilot agent.
 This removes the requirement of pod security policy and improves security posture.
 - **Improved** Merge Citadel certificate provisioning functionality into Pilot.
-- **Improved** Support Kubernetes `first-party-jwt` as a fallback token for CSR authentication in clusters that `third-party-jwt` is not supported.
+- **Improved** Support Kubernetes [`first-party-jwt`](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens) as a fallback token for CSR authentication in clusters that [`third-party-jwt`](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) is not supported.
 - **Improved** Provision key and cert to Prometheus through Istio Agent.
-- **Improved** Support Citadel to provision the control plane certificate.

 ## Telemetry